ANIML SC 3043RW - Animal Biotechnology III

 Final Exam (40% of the total grade)

-Students will sit a 3 hr final exam that will cover theoretical and practical topics from the course.
-Questions will be a mix of short and long answer.
-Students can take 2 A4 pages of handwritten notes into the exam.
+Students will sit a 3 hr final exam that will cover theoretical and practical topics from the course, and will include short and long answer questions.

 Marked reports will be returned as soon as possible after the due date.
 Feedback on assignments will be via annotations on reports.
 Should students wish to have verbal feedback on assignments an appointment should be made with the course coordinator.